NORA

 First, it helped during the build process: shaping architecture, pressure-testing edge cases, accelerating implementation, and refining the portal workflow.
 Second, it became part of the product through the advisory email-understanding layer.

 The boundary stayed clear.
-AI can help interpret language and surface urgency, but the system still needs deterministic rules, trusted data, and human-controlled execution gates to be credible.
+AI can help interpret language and surface urgency, but the system still needs deterministic rules, trusted data, privacy gates, AWS route controls, and human-controlled execution gates to be credible.

-NORA is best described as a live internal pilot with production-grade workflow design.
-The portal is running, mailbox intake is wired, OpenRouter-based email interpretation is enabled for the demo path, live execution gates are on, and the test ERP plus Outlook connectors have been validated.
+NORA is best described as production-staged internal workflow software.
+The portal is running, mailbox intake is wired, AWS-only email understanding is configured with route fallback and a mailbox-content privacy gate, live execution gates are on, and the test ERP plus Outlook connectors have been validated.

-The current intended demo flow is simple: mailbox intake creates the review item, the operator approves it in the portal, then Execute Live performs the ERP action first, moves the Outlook message second, and records the audit trail.
+The intended operating flow is simple: mailbox intake creates the review item, the operator approves it in the portal, then Execute Live performs the ERP action first, moves the Outlook message second, and records the audit trail.
 Manual-review items remain operator-controlled and route to the configured review folder without ERP writes.
+My Calls closes personal assigned work and can turn useful resolutions into reviewed Knowledge Library entries.

 That makes NORA one of the most practical projects in the portfolio.
-It shows applied AI in a real support workflow: not replacing judgment, but compressing the messy intake, routing, validation, and execution steps into something an operator can understand and control.
+It shows applied AI in a real support workflow: not replacing judgment, but compressing messy intake, routing, validation, team coordination, knowledge capture, admin control, compliance-aware LLM use, and execution steps into something a small team can understand and control.